ledcoyote/ledcoyote.github.io/_posts/2025-01-07-castaneda-built-world.md

 shamanistic practices of the Yaqui, and exists in various forms throughout the world's religions and cults.
 It is also made entertainment by street and parlor magicians.
 In both settings, the intent is often to evoke emotional responses such as awe, dread, or delight.
-Interestingly one is primed with the "knowledge" going into an entertainment setting that the transformations witnessed are not "real."
-One goes into a religious liturgy with the knowledge that events _are_ "real," but typically beyond the grasp or understanding of the observer.
+Interestingly, one is primed with the knowledge going into an entertainment setting that the transformations witnessed are not "real."
+One goes into a religious liturgy with the knowledge that events _are_ "real," but typically something greater than and beyond the grasp of the observer.
 Both attitudes somewhat blunt the impact of stopping the world, making it "safer," but also may play a role in suspending the mind's automatic response to explain it away.